Basic Country Information

 |OECD Convention against Bribery of International Officials||Yes|

-For Budget Transparency, period considered is 2008-2019.
+For Budget Transparency, period considered is 2012-2019.
 For Judicial Independence, last value available is for 2019.
 Due to insufficient data on Facebook users, E-citizenship was computed as the mean of the remaining two sub-indicators (fixed broadband subscriptions and Internet users).
+Missing values for 2020 in either of the sub-indicators were replaced with the latest available data point.